RoboJackets/membership-agreement/agreement.md

 c.
 Kitchenette
 d.
 Conference rooms 1271, 1253, 1257, 1102, 1103, and the Boeing classroom

-Direct any questions to the SCCGB officers, Jacob Tompkins, or Dr. Rhett Mayor.
+Direct any questions to the SCCGB officers, Jacob Tompkins, or Dr. Mayor.

 ## Georgia Institute of Technology Image License & Release Form